Burlingame High School (Kansas)

 Burlingame Junior-Senior High School is a fully accredited public high school located in Burlingame, Kansas, in the Burlingame USD 454 school district, serving students in grades 7-12.
 Burlingame has an enrollment of approximately 171 students.
-The principal is Tammy Baird.
+The principal is Taylor Montgomery.
 The school mascot is the Bearcat and the school colors are purple and white.

 Extracurricular activities

 The Bearcats compete in the Lyon County League.
 The KSHSAA classification is 2A, the second lowest class.
 The school also has a variety of organizations for the students to participate in.

 Athletics

 The Bearcats compete in the Lyon County League and are classified as 2A the second lowest classification in Kansas according to KSHSAA.
 A majority of the sports are coached by the same coaches.
 Burlingame Junior-Senior High School offers the following sports: